 Willem C. Vis International Arbitration Moot

-The Vis moot is considered to be an international commercial law equivalent to Jessup, attracting teams from hundreds of universities every year.
-There are two separate moots based on the same problem - one in Hong Kong, and one in Vienna.
+The Vis Moot is actually two sister competitions, held in Vienna and Hong Kong annually.
 The moot involves a fictional dispute between two commercial parties who have consented to having their dispute arbitrated.
-The moot always covers issues of international arbitration procedure, the rules for which are different each year, and the United Nations Convention on Contracts for the International Sale of Goods (CISG).
+The moot covers issues of international arbitration procedure, the rules for which are different each year, and the United Nations Convention on Contracts for the International Sale of Goods (CISG).
 The competition is well-known for its community of past participants, many of whom return over the years to arbitrate the preliminary rounds of the competition.
 Students prepare for this moot over summer.